-- Age 5 through 21, AND
+Age 5 through 21, AND

-- Enrolled in an elementary or secondary public, charter, private or parochial school located within the District, or a ward of DC through the foster care system.
+- Enrolled in an elementary or secondary public, charter, private or parochial school located within the District, or youth in the care of the District.

 Are college students eligible for the KRF SmarTrip card?